2025 Solar Incentives Guide for Clayton, NC - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to solar systems installed after January 1, 2006 and lets you deduct from your taxes a percentage of the total cost of solar panels, equipment, labor and accessories.
-This credit can be claimed on a solar panel system installed on a primary or secondary residence in the United States that you own.
-The original amount you could claim was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
-There is no maximum amount you can claim.
+The ITC can be applied to solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, equipment, accessories and labor.
+This credit can apply towards solar panels installed on a primary or secondary residence that you own in the United States.
+The original claim amount was 30% of the total cost, although the amount you can claim may range between 26-30%.
+There is no maximum claim amount.

 More information about the new Inflation Reduction Act can be found here.
-Your local Clayton solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit will apply to you.
+Your local Clayton solar panel installer can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives